Make-School-Courses/ARCHIVE-WEB-5-Advanced-CSS/README.md

 - Class 3 - Position and Layout
   - Flex Box
   - CSS Position
-- Class 4
+- Class 4 - Layout and Design
+  - Discussion: Layout and design with typograhic grids
+  - Lab - CSS Grid
+- Class 5 - Advanced CSS Selectors part 1
+  - Discussion: Pseudo selectors
   - Lab
-- Class 5
+- Class 6 - Motion and Interaction
+  - Dicsussion: What is motion and what kind of motion does CSS allow
   - Lab
-- Class 6 Motion and Interaction
-  - CSS Transition
-- Class 7
+- Class 7 - Advanced CSS Preprocessors
+  - Discussion: SASS and LESS
+  - lab
-- Class 8
+- Class 8 - Clientside JavaScript intro
+  - Discussion: What is clientside JavaScript, the syntax and rules
+  - Lab
-- Class 9
+- Class 9 - jQuery
+  - Discussion: What is jQuery and why would you use it?
+  - Lab
-- Class 10
+- Class 10 - Clientside templating
+  - Discussion: Why and when to use clientside templates.
+  - Lab - Handlebars
-- Class 11
+- Class 11 - Single Page Applications
+  - Lab
-- Class 12
+- Class 12 - Review final projects
+  - Lab

 ## Projects